halo3mic/tldr-cow-data/docs/DATA.md

 Blockchain trades fetched from Dune Analytics with query [trades.dune.sql](../queries/trades.dune.sql).

-Query sources trades from `dex_aggregator.trades`, `dex.trades`, `oneinch.swaps` and custom query for UniswapX fills.
+Query sources trades from `dex_aggregator.trades` and `dex.trades`.
-Trades from `dex_aggregator.trades` and `dex.trades` are filtered to only ones where sender of the transaction equals protocol's address; with exception of CowSwap, Bebob and 0x Settler.
+Trades from `dex_aggregator.trades` and `dex.trades` are filtered to only ones where recipient of the transaction equals on of the whitelisted routers in [Flashbots' Router Labels query](https://dune.com/queries/3004150).
+Cowswap trades are ignored.

-Each directory contains metadata file describing parameters used when fetching the data: `chain`, `date_from`, `date_to` and `tokens`.
+Each directory contains metadata file describing parameters used when fetching the data: `chain`, `date_from`, `date_to` and `pairs`.

-### Data Format
+## Data Format

 parquet